Internships at New Books in German

 • Confident written and spoken communication skills in English and German

-• An entrepreneurial, can-do attitude
+• A proactive, can-do attitude

 • Excellent attention to detail

-• Experience in using WordPress (desirable)
+• Experience using WordPress

-• Proofreading or copyediting experience (desirable)
+• Proofreading or copyediting experience

 Internship: the role and responsibilities